asdmin/kossel-faq/crash-into-x-tower.md

 Use of a hardware noise filter is the only reliable solution.
 Either build it in, or use a board (or endstop) which has one built in already.
-This is also recommended by the Marlin endstop page (https://marlinfw.org/docs/hardware/endstops.html)
+This is also recommended by the Marlin endstop page (https://marlinfw.org/docs/hardware/endstops.html).

-## Workarounds
+## Workarounds, helping

 These are only workarounds, because they do not _eliminate_ the problem, but reduce the frequency of the problem occuring.
 Some of them may be combined to reduce the chance of occurance even further.